BenchaminDimitriu/Ecom22_TeamProject/README.md

 Contributors: Dimitriu Jonathan, Emmy Ea

 ## 1. Clientele:
-A client that needs a Web Application**(The term Web Application is more accurate because we are not building a static set of webpages)** to sell auctioned antiques and keep track of inventory.
-Have features for clients to easily navigate the **Web Application** for the lastest bids and purchases/sales.
+A client that needs a Web Application**(The term Web Application is more accurate because we are not building a static set of webpages)** to sell antiques and keep track of inventory.
+Have features for clients to easily navigate the **Web Application** for the purchases.

 ## 2. Project description/goals:
-Our goal is to build an auction model **Web Application** geared towards selling antiques.
+Our goal is to build an store **Web Application** geared towards selling antiques.
 In other words, it will be an online garage sale which would aim towards people that are close to them.
 Somewhat similar to Ebay.

 ## 3. Platform of choice:
 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**